apache/trafficserver/doc/reference/plugins/epic.en.rst

   under the License.

-The `Epic` plugin emits Traffic Server metrics in a format that is consumed tby the `Epic Network Monitoring System
+The `Epic` plugin emits Traffic Server metrics in a format that is consumed by the `Epic Network Monitoring System
 <https://code.google.com/p/epicnms/>`.
 It is a global plugin that
 is installed by adding it to the :file:`plugin.config` file.